 Mr. Colin R. Scully and Mr. Peter H. Warne were appointed by ASX Limited (ASX).
-Mr. Warne was also a director of certain controlled entities of ASX during the financial year ended 30 June 2020.
+Mr Warne was a director of ASX and was also director of certain controlled entities of ASX during the financial year ended 30 June 2020.
+Mr David D. Trude was appointed by Chi-X Australia Pty Ltd (Chi-X).
+Mr. Trude was a director of Chi-X during the financial year ended 30 June 2021.